DaSherman0210/CozyCornerCafe/README.md

 ## 🙏 Agradecimientos

-Agradecemos a el teacher vermen y a maicol por su apoyo y contribuciones a este proyecto.
+Agradecemos a el teacher vermen, a maicol y a vicky por su apoyo y contribuciones a este proyecto.

 ## 📧 Contacto